aaronbrown1988/MD_workflow/README_main.txt

 Looking at the size of the files we notice that job 2012-09-06-17.57.calmodulin_run2_.5.dcd has a file size of 3789024 where preceeding files sizes are the same at  21931876 As we expect the files sizes to be almost identical in size, we can assume that something when wrong at that step.
+Therfore the last "good" file is

+2012-09-06-17.52.calmodulin_run2_.6.dcd

-Therfore the last "good" file is 2012-09-06-17.52.calmodulin_run2_.6.dcd which we enter when prompted. (cut and paste works well here!)
+which we enter when prompted. (cut and paste works well here.)

 Be careful to pick the last good file,  - data after that point will be removed and the last good restart files retrieved ready to restart the simulations from that point onwards.

 Note:  Actually most bad files are moved to /Errors with a suffix ".bad" You can remove them there with a "rm *.bad" command.
 Use with caution!